 Ask yourself if you’re showing your appreciation.

 It takes very little talent to enforce rules and procedures.
 Same could be said of how some workplaces subject employees to PowerPoint assaults of bullet-points, charts and graphs.
 That is not how you create buy-in.
-That is not how you capture hearts and minds in safety.
 Which is probably the reason so few supervisors and safety people ever elevate beyond being acceptable to truly becoming exceptional.
 The bar is set low for what is acceptable.
 Exceptional however, in both safety and culture, requires a serious shift in mindset.

 Are your people really your “appreciating” assets?